saltbo/vuepress-plugin-disqusjs/README.md

 # Vuepress Plugin Disqusjs
-🔌 Register a global `<Disqusjs />` component to add to your layouts.
+🔌 Register a global `<DisqusJS />` component to add to your layouts.

 This plugins is a vuepress wrapper of [DisqusJS](https://github.com/SukkaW/DisqusJS).